mauricioaniche/repodriller/README.md

 ## Getting Started

 You simply have to start a Java Project in Eclipse.
 MetricMiner is on Maven, so you can download all its dependencies by only adding this to your pom.xml.
-Or, if you want, you can download a [skeleton project](download/metricminer2-skeleton.zip):
+Or, if you want, you can see [an example](github.com/mauricioaniche/change-metrics):

 ```
 <dependency>